Mr-sB/AssetBundleManager/README.md

 # Usage
 * Use `AssetBundleManager` class to load/unload asset bundles and get/clear assets.
 * `AssetBundleUtil` provides Download asset bundles and CopyFile/Folder methods.

+# Note
+Automatically manage the dependencies of AssetBundles.
+When an AssetBundle is unloaded, it will traverse all the dependent AssetBundles: If the dependent AssetBundle is not loaded by LoadAssetBundle method explicitly, but loaded by another AssetBundle dependencies, the reference count will be reduced.
+When the reference count is 0, the dependent AssetBundle will be unloaded automatically.(Call AssetBundle.Unload (true) method.)